Corvimae/pokemon-ranger/README.md

 ## Tips and Tricks

-- You can click the name of a stat in the IV tracker to force it to be a positive nature, or shift-click will force it to be a negative nature.
+- You can click the name of a stat in the IV tracker to force it to be a positive nature, or shift-click it to force it to be a negative nature.
 Alt-clicking on any stat (option-click on Mac) will force a neutral nature.

 ## Writing Routefiles